gfoot/serialfs/README.md

 The instructions assume a Debian-like operating system but they should be similar for other Linux based OSs.

 Change to your home directory:
 `cd ~/`

 Install the dependencies:
 `sudo apt-get install git python3  python3-pip python3-venv xa65`

+Add your user to the dialout group so you can access the serial device:
+`sudo usermod -a -G dialout $USER`

 Clone the serialfs repository and change directory into it:
 `git clone https://github.com/gfoot/serialfs.git && cd serialfs`

 Setup a Python virtual environment to keep dependencies contained from the OS:
 `python3 -m venv .venv`

 Install the Python dependencies:
 `.venv/bin/python3 -m pip install -r requirements.txt`

+Check the settings match your environment by opening the settings file in a text editor:
+`vim server/settings.py`

+N.B: "handshake" can be one of "cts" or "dsr", depending on how your serial device is wired.
+If in doubt, try both.

 ## Running SerialFS

 ### On the Server

 Change into the serialfs directory:
 `cd ~/serialfs`

 Start SerialFS:
 `.venv/bin/python3 server/serialfs-server.py`

 Stopping SerialFS:
 `Ctrl` + `c`

 ### On the BBC